cheerzhang/NLGeoCities/docs/installation.rst

 NLGeoCities Installation Guide
 ==============================

 This guide provides instructions on how to install NLGeoCities, a dataset containing latitude and longitude coordinates for cities in the Netherlands.
+For additional details and updates, please visit the `https://pypi.org/project/nl-ego-cities/`

 .. note::
    NLGeoCities requires Python 3.12 or later.